just-buildsystem/justbuild/doc/future-designs/computed-roots.md

 like any other `just-mr` repository type.
 When generating the `just` multi-repository configuration, the definition of a `"computed"` repository is just forwarded as computed root.

+### Computed roots and `just serve`

+Due to the presence of `just serve`, roots can be absent.
+This affects computed roots in two ways,
+ - roots, in particular the target roots, of the repository referred to can be absent, and
+ - a computed root can be absent itself.
+The latter has to be supported, as dependencies that should be delegated to `just serve` might contain computed roots themselves.
+In this case, we consider it acceptable to have one round of talking back and forth with the serve instance per computed root involved, however we do not want to fetch the artifacts of those intermediate roots.
+After all, whole point of the serve service was to use dependencies without having them locally.

+#### Sytnax for absent computed roots

+As for other roots, we let the user specify which roots are to be absent.
+Tools like `just-import-git` will extend their marking of absent dependencies (e.g., by the option `--absent` of `just-import-git`) to computed roots as well.

+In a `just-mr` repository config, `"pragma": {"absent": true}` can be used for computed roots as well.
+Also `just-mr` will also honor the passed absent specification (via `--absent` or implicitly via the rc file) for computed roots the same way as for other roots.

+In a `just` repository config, computed roots are given by the tuple `["computed", <repository>, <module>, <target>, <config>]`.
+Optionally, an additional entry can be added; that entry has to be an object.
+A computed root is absent if that additional argument is present and contains an entry for the value `"absent"` that is `true`.
+E.g., `["computed", "base", "", "", {}]` is a concrete computed root and `["computed", "base", "", "", {}, {"absent": true}]` is the same computed root considered absent.

+### Evaluation of computed roots in connection with absent roots

+If a computed root is absent then, regardless of whether the base repository is absent or not,
+ - serve will be asked for the result, and
+ - from the result the tree identifier of the root will be computed in memory and the root set to that value, as absent; when building in compatible mode, the necessary rehashing might have to fetch certain artifacts, but this is accepted, as the main intended use case is a native build.

+If a concrete computed root refers to a base repository with absent target root,
+ - the client will ask serve about the flexible variables of the specified target, and
+ - with this information will compute locally the cache key and inspect the local target-level cache.
+If not there, the root will be built, installed to a local temporary directory and imported into the git cas.

+In the remaining case of a concrete computed root with concrete target root of the referred base repository, the cache key can be computed locally and a local check for a cache hit can be performed;
+in this way, unnecessary IO-operations are avoided.
+If no cache hit is found, the target will be built, installed to a temporary directory and imported into the git cas.